Living Learning Program

 We invite you to apply if you:

-- Want to connect with professionals who work in dynamic team settings and hold leadership roles on campus and in the community
+- Want to connect with peers and professionals who work in dynamic team settings and hold leadership roles on campus and in the community

 What will you be doing in the Residence Learning Community?
 Check out a few examples: